 - Savoie: Aligoté, Altesse, Chardonnay, Chasselas, Jacquère

 The production process is similar to the process of making Champagne.
 After harvesting and pressing the grapes, vintners let their juice ferment to produce a still base wine.
 Typically, this base wine is highly acidic.
 In most cases, it’s a blend of wines from different grape varieties and sometimes even from different vineyards.

 The next step in the process is the second fermentation.
 It takes place in bottles and is called “the Traditional Method”.
 The vintners fill the still base wine into bottles and add a mix of wine, sugar, and yeast to restart fermentation.
 Because they seal the bottles, the CO2 produced during the fermentation can’t escape.
 Instead, it forms the delicate bubbles that sparkling wine lovers admire.

 Even after the fermentation ends and the yeast cells die, the sparkling wine ages further in the bottle.
 This “on the lees”-aging can take up to three years, depending on the regional production rules.
 During that time, the wine develops more body as well as additional aromas.

 Before selling the wine, vintners have to remove the dead yeast cells.
 Thus, they riddle the bottles with the help of a device called “riddler”.
 This special bottle rack moves the bottle daily to move the yeast into the bottleneck slowly.
 Then, the winemakers freeze the bottleneck, including the yeast cells inside, and remove the cork.
 The pressure of the CO2 inside the bottle forces the frozen yeast out.

 After compensating for the wine lost during the yeast removal, the sparkling wine is ready for sale.

-Most Crémant wines are dry, high in acidity, light- to medium-bodied, and typically feature yeasty aromas from bottle fermentation.
+Most Crémant wines are dry, high in acidity, and light- to medium-bodied.
+They typically feature yeasty aromas from bottle fermentation.
 Depending on their home region and the local production rules, they can have quite versatile additional aromas.
 For example, Crémant de Loire is famous for its delicious flavors of lemon, pear, and honey.

 Even within one region, styles can differ significantly.
 In the Northern part of the Burgundy region, you can find crisp and fresh styles, while Southern Burgundy is home to riper and bolder Crémant wines.